Pharmaceutical Affairs Act

 Article 99

-The authority imposing the fine shall, within fifteen days after receipt of the written objection filed under the preceding Paragraph, review the case in issue and shall alter or invalidate the original imposition in issue, if there is ground for objection.
+The authority imposing the fine shall, within fifteen days after receipt of the written objection filed under the preceding paragraph, review the case in issue and shall alter or revoke the original imposition if it deems the objection justifiable.

-If the person fined disagrees again with the decision of administration review made under the preceding Paragraph, he/she may institute an administrative appeal and further an administrative proceeding in accordance with the applicable laws.
+If the person fined does not agree with the decision made under the preceding paragraph, he/she may institute an administrative appeal and further an administrative proceeding in accordance with the applicable laws.

 Article 99-1

-If the person applying for re-examination does not agree with decision made under the preceding Paragraph, he/she may institute an administrative appeal and further an administrative proceeding in accordance with the applicable laws.
+If the person applying for re-examination does not agree with the decision made under the preceding paragraph, he/she may institute an administrative appeal and further an administrative proceeding in accordance with the applicable laws.

 Article 100